curv3d/curv/ideas/Reference_Counting.md

 Unless we join them into a single object with a single refcount.
 Or use refcount indirection so that two value objects share a single refcount object.
-This would have to be set up at compile time, after analyzing the reference graph within a script.
+This would have to be set up at compile time, after analysing the reference graph within a script.

 This sounds hard.
 I don't have a good plan to support recursion between functions, lists and objects.
 Let's impose restrictions: